gfarrell/gtf.io/content/musings/js-promises-as-monads/index.md

 a monadic context `m`, and you can chain together computations which operate on that inner value using `bind` (or `>>=`).

-There are three monad laws to which any instance of the `Monad` typeclass must comply:
+There are three monad laws with which any instance of the `Monad` typeclass must comply:

 1. Left identity: `return a >>= f ≡ f a`